Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Bullpups: mag tier crit damage increased to 2, beam tier base damage increased from 6-7 to 7-8.
 [*] Ripjack attacks now have 10% base crit chance, same as swords.
 [*] Reflex: can trigger once per turn instead of once per mission.
 [*] Zero In: reworked, now stacks are granted by all bullpup attacks, including reaction shots, and melee attacks, and stacks gained on the enemy turn (e.g. from Overwatch) last until the end of your following turn.
+Additionally, your reaction attacks can deal critical damage.
 [*] Full Throttle: kills now also reduce cooldown of Grapple by 1.
 [*] Combat Presence: can be used during Interrupt, immediately granting an Interrupt action to another soldier.
 Can be used during Battlelord, immediately granting a standard action to another soldier.
 [*] Whiplash: now has 5 turn cooldown instead of 1 use per mission.
 Damage scales from 4 to 8 damage, and can crit for additional 1 to 3 damage depending on Ripjack tier.
 Robotic units now take ~50% increased base damage compared to organics.